Choosing software for your small business is not a quick or easy process.

 Before looking at different software for your small business, an important thing to identify is what you want these tools to do for you.
-Not only that, but what the goals for your business are.
+Not only that, but what are the goals for your business?
 Start to ask yourself questions like:

 - Who will use the system?

 - Why do we need this software?

 - What data needs to be collected?
 Where is this data?

 - Do we have other systems that do part of this process?

 - What’s our budget for this?
 Can we expect an ROI on this technology investment (or is it a foundational cost of doing business?)

 - Who are you looking to reach, and how?

 - What areas do you want technology to support you in?